Thanjavur student suicide case: Politics

-The accused hostel keeper was released on bail on 13th February 2022.
-She was greeted by DMK's Trichy East Assembly member Inigo Iruthayaraj and presented with a shawl and garland.
+The accused hostel keeper was released on bail on 13 February 2022.
+She was greeted by DMK's Trichy East Assembly member Inigo S. Irudayaraj, and presented with a shawl and garland.
 Iruthayaraj stated that she had worked in the rural areas for the education of poor children.
 He added, "Justice will prevail.
 We will continue to work for religious harmony."